SemanticMediaWiki/SemanticMediaWiki/docs/dic.md

 The client has the choice either to implement the DependencyRequestor, extend the DependencyInjector for convenience (in both instances a builder itself becomes a dependency), or inject a builder using a constructor or setter (to reduce the DependencyRequestor interface dependency from a client).

-Gaining independence and control over service object instantiation requires appropriate unit testing to ensure that injected containers do contain proper object definitions used within a requestor that will yield proper object instantiation.
+Gaining independence and control over service object instantiation requires appropriate unit testing to ensure that injected containers do contain proper object definitions that are used within a requestor.

 ## Components

 ### DependencyObject
-DependencyObject is an interface that specifies a method to resolve an object specification and can be used as free agent.
+* DependencyObject is an interface that specifies how to resolve an object specification

 ```php
 class DiQuuxObject implements DependencyObject {